rradczewski/ymmv/_posts/2017-10-15-What-makes-a-good-README.md

 In this chapter, you'll elaborate about the way you go about developing the project.

+### 🚢 Shipping

+*Can't believe I missed this when initially publishing this blogpost 😅*.

+> CircleCI is taking care of building, testing and deploying our app.
+You can have a look at our `config.yml` and the `/deployment` folder to get an idea on how it works.
+>
+> Basically, CircleCI invokes `npm run build` which builds the javascript and bundles it under `/build`.
+The `/build` folder and the appspec.yml, which describes how AWS CodeDeploy should deploy the application, are zipped and moved to a folder called /S3_UPLOAD/, which is then synced to S3.
+Afterwards, AWS CodeDeploy is triggered to deploy the artifact to our systems.

+If you want people to deploy often and early, this chapter can not be missing from the README.
+It should cover how the deployment works and should link to important scripts and build steps that are involved with creating the project artifact.

+If your CI is taking care of the deployment, linking to its configuration file and an example build will help people get a feeling for what is happening during a deployment.
+If you're deploying by hand (😱), list all the commands and prerequisites here as well.

+In case you're not rolling forward, explaining the rollback process should be covered as well.

 ### 🔁 Processes

 Document the virtues and values your development team agrees to here.
 How often do you want to deploy?
 How stable should branches (or `master`) be?